A Buying Guide to Home Security Systems for Seniors

 Protect America

 For seniors who live in a rural area where cell service is spotty, Protect America can monitor homes via landline connections.
-By entering into a three-year contract with Protect America, equipment fees are waived.
+By entering into a three-year contract with Protect America, you can skip the equipment fees.
 Plus, their systems are easy to install yourself, so you won’t have to hand over extra cash for professional installation.

 Frontpoint